jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

 - **DocumentProcessor**: Processes each document and prepares it for storage
 - **DocumentReader**: Reads a single file specified by job parameters
 - **DocumentWriter**: Writes processed documents to the database and moves processed files based on job success/failure
+- **DocumentStatus**: Enum for tracking document processing state
+- **DocumentMetadata**: Stores structured metadata about each document

 ### Processing Flow

 1. FileWatcherService polls the input directory at configured intervals
 2. For each file, a separate Spring Batch job is launched with the filename as a parameter
 3. DocumentReader reads the specified file
-4. DocumentProcessor processes the file content
+4. DocumentProcessor processes the file content and populates metadata
-5. DocumentWriter stores the document in the database
+5. DocumentWriter stores the document in the database with appropriate status
 6. After processing:
-   - If successful: the file is moved to the output directory
+   - If successful: the file is moved to the output directory and document status is set to PROCESSED
-   - If failed: the file is moved to the failed directory
+   - If failed: the file is moved to the failed directory and document status is set to FAILED

+### Data Model

+- **Document**: Main entity with fields for content, status, and metadata
+  - Uses DocumentStatus enum for status tracking
+  - Stores structured metadata as JSON in a JSONB column
+  - Properly handles Java 8 date/time types with Jackson JSR310 module
+  - Uses PostgreSQL TIMESTAMP WITH TIME ZONE for consistent timestamp handling
+  - Uses proper REAL[] type for embeddings array

 This architecture ensures that each file is processed independently, providing better isolation and error handling.
 Moving processed files prevents duplicate processing and maintains a clean workflow.